rahul-tech03/PwC-Switzerland-internship/README.md

    balance issues at the executive management level, highlighting a commitment to data-driven decision-making.
 ## SKILLS :
-Calculating Measures
+Calculating Measures,
-Defining KPIs
+Defining KPIs,
-Insight and Actions
+Insight and Actions,
-Insights and Actions
+Insights and Actions,
-Power BI
+Power BI,
-Power BI Dashboard
+Power BI Dashboard,
-Self-Reflection
+Self-Reflection.